LaStepa/lastepa.github.io/_pages/splash.md

   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: assets/images/Ramillete.png
-  actions:
-    - label: "Contact me"
-      url: "_pages/Contact-form"
-  caption: "Photo credit: [**Stepa**]"
  excerpt: "I am Mayra Stepa and this is my humble creative studio.
 I love to illustrate and draw in digital & analogue, and I put a part of me into every stroke."
 intro:
   - excerpt: 'If you want to create your visual identity, contact me.
 Together we will create wonderful and unique ideas.
 Also, I do digital portraits, the perfect gift for your significant others.'
 feature_row: